Heart Transplant

 For almost 40 years, Saint Luke’s Mid America Heart Institute has been the region's leader in heart transplantation.

 Saint Luke’s cardiac transplant team is among the very best.
-The expert multidisciplinary team of cardiologists, surgeons, anesthesiologists, and multitude of subspecialists, along with our nurses, coordinators, and other critical staff, work seamlessly to make this program one of the premier heart transplant programs in the country.
+The expert multidisciplinary team of cardiologists, surgeons, anesthesiologists, and multitude of sub-specialists, along with our nurses, coordinators, and other critical staff, work seamlessly together to make this program one of the premier heart transplant programs in the country.

-Saint Luke’s ranks among the top 50 for Cardiology, Heart & Vascular Surgery by U.S. News & World Report—and has consistently achieved excellent short- and long-term survival rates.
-In 2023, we completed our 1,000th heart transplant, making us one of only 23 programs to have achieved this incredible milestone.
+Saint Luke's has consistently achieved excellent short- and long-term survival rates.
+In 2023, we completed our 1,000th heart transplant, making us one of only 23 programs in the country to achieve this milestone.

 Program highlights